Hong Kong Healthcare Blog - OT&P

 • Hydrochloroquine Sulfate

-Hydroxychloroquine, a derivative of Chloroquine, along with Atovaquone/Proguanil, is often the first drug to be used, depending on the strain of malaria.
-It is also the best tested, least expensive and most available medication for malaria.
+Hydroxychloroquine, a derivative of Chloroquine, along with Atovaquone/Proguanil, is often the first drug used, depending on the strain of malaria.
+It is also the best-tested, least expensive, and most available medication for malaria.

 • Atovaquone/Proguanil (Malarone)